Courses Detail Information

 Description:

-The course consists of three parts, each dealing with certain mathematical techniques useful for solving differential equations.
+The course revolves around solving differential equations through methods inspired by the treatment of point sources (charges, masses, forces, etc.).
 Examples from mechanical as well as electrical engineering will be used throughout.

-The final third of the course extends the ODE methods to PDEs.
+The final part of the course extends the ODE methods to PDEs.
 Green’s formulas for boundary value problems of the first, second and third kind are derived.
-Subsequently, methods for finding Green’s functions are explored, including that of full and partial eigenfunction expansions, the method of images and (if time per- mits) conformal mappings.
-Finally, a short introduction to the use of Green’s functions for the Laplace equation in the boundary element method (BEM) is presented.
+Subsequently, methods for finding Green’s functions are explored, including that of full and partial eigenfunction expansions and the method of images.
+To round off the topic, a short introduction to the use of Green’s functions for the Laplace equation in the boundary element method (BEM) is presented.

 Course Topics: